Abelian varieties with real multiplication: classification and isogeny classes over finite fields: Introduction

-\end{thm} \textbf{Strategy to prove the classification theorem.} First, we prove that $A$ lifts to characteristic $0$ along with all its endomorphism algebra.
+We first prove that $A$ lifts to characteristic zero along with all its endomorphism algebra.
 More precisely, when $A$ is totally ramified, it has exactly $2^a$ lifts to characteristic zero.
-When $A$ is inert, then $A$ has one canonical lift, and finally, in the case when $A$ is ramified, its number of lifts depends on the number of ramified quadratic extensions in the direct sum $K_{\sups}$.
-This gives us a functor from the category of RM-abelian varieties to the category of $\Z$-modules with a map of Frobenius.
+When $A$ is inert, then it has one canonical lift, and finally, in the case when $A$ is ramified, its number of lifts depend on the number of ramified quadratic extensions in the direct sum $K_{\sups}$.
 Fix a lift $\widetilde{A}$ of $A$, we associate it with the integral homology $H_1(\widetilde{A}\otimes_{i} \C, \Z)$.
-The Frobenius map on the homology lattice comes from the lift of the Frobenius of $A.$ When all is said and done, however, there is no unique choice of a functor between the categories $\mathcal{C}_h$ and $\mathcal{L}_h$.
-As mentioned in \cite{OS20}, this ambiguity comes from possible CM-types on $K.$ Suppose $\sigma_1,\sigma^{\prime}_1, \sigma_2,\sigma^{\prime}_2,\dots \sigma_a,\sigma^{\prime}_a$ are the embeddings corresponding to the slope $1/2$ part of $a,$ then to give a possible CM type on $K$, we could choose either one of $\sigma_i$ or $\sigma_i^\prime$ for $1\leq i\leq a$ together with the embeddings corresponding to the slope $0$ part.
+The Frobenius map on the homology lattice comes from the lift of the Frobenius of $A.$ This gives us a functor from the category of RM-abelian varieties to the category of $\Z$-modules with a ``Frobenius" map.
+When all is said and done, however, there is no unique choice of a functor between the categories $\mathcal{C}_h$ and $\mathcal{L}_h$.
+As in \cite{OS20}, this ambiguity comes from possible CM-types on $K.$ Suppose $\sigma_1,\sigma^{\prime}_1, \sigma_2,\sigma^{\prime}_2,\dots \sigma_a,\sigma^{\prime}_a$ are the embeddings corresponding to the slope $1/2$ part of $a,$ then to give a possible CM type on $K$, we could choose either one of $\sigma_i$ or $\sigma_i^\prime$ for $1\leq i\leq a$ together with the embeddings corresponding to the slope $0$ part.
+In each of the cases, this relates to the functoriality of the association between the two categories.
+For example, in the totally ramified case, we get a functorial map between $\mathcal{C}_h$ and $\mathcal{L}_h$ once we choose a particular lift of $A$ out of $2^a$ possibilities.
+On the other hand, in the inert case, even though we have one canonical lift of $A,$ the association of $A$ with the integral homology of its lift is not functorial.
+Once we restrict to one of $2^a$ subcategories of $\mathcal{C}_h$ described in section \ref{3}, we get a functorial association.